 - It has a particular focus on studies that view ROI through the lens of equity and economic mobility.

-This will be a living document, so check back and feel free to make suggestions of research we should add.
-(And if you’re looking for our original article, “Does college pay off?,” you can find it here.)
+This is a living document, so check back and feel free to make suggestions of research we should add.
+And if you’re looking for our original article on this topic, “Does college pay off?,” you can find it here.
+This round up was originally published February 8, 2022.
+It was last updated May 1, 2023.

 Deep dive: Studies we’ve covered